Roadworks to know about in Lowestoft this week

 Once completed in 2023, it is hoped that Lowestoft's third crossing will reduce traffic congestion in the town, regenerate the area and attract new investment to the local economy.

-There will also be a lane closure on St Peters Street until Wednesday, January 12, due to ongoing roadworks.
+The works on Elm Tree Road will be finished by Tuesday, January 11, while a lane closure on St Peters Street remains until Wednesday, January 12.

 Delays are said to be likely.